cinnData/PythonBootcamp/[PY-03] Python data containers.md

 Out[14]: True
 ```

+*Note*.
+These operators work in the same way for other data containers like ranges or tuples (see below), or NumPy arrays (see lecture Py-05).

 ## Ranges

 A **range** is like a sequence of integers, but the terms of the sequence are not saved as in a list.
 Instead, only the procedure to create the sequence is saved.
 The syntax is `myrange = range(start, end, step)`.
 Example: